clojuredocs/guides/articles/language/concurrency_and_parallelism.md

 you must only use pure functions with STM.
 I/O operations cannot be undone by the runtime and very often are not [idempotent](glossary.html#idempotent).

-Structuring your application code as *pure core* and *edge code* that interact with the user or other services (perform I/O operations and other side-effects) helps with this.
+Structuring your application code as *pure core* and *edge code* that interacts with the user or other services (performing I/O operations and other side-effects) helps with this.
 In that case, the pure core can use STM without issues.

 For example, in a Web or network server, incoming requests are the edge code: they do I/O. The pure core